MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-sharepoint-online-with-office-365-powershell.md

 description: "Summary: Use PowerShell for Microsoft 365 to manage SharePoint Online users, groups, and site groups."
 ---

-# Manage SharePoint Online with PowerShell for Microsoft 365
+# Manage SharePoint Online with PowerShell

 *This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*